A Dark Day for Investors in the Misleading LJM Preservation and Growth Fund

 The Problem with LJM Fund is about Messaging and Transparency

 Nothing ‘preserved’ investors from the funds complete devastation, from which it is unlikely to recover.
 The cause of the collapse was fairly simple: LJM was betting against volatility through a strategy known as ‘shorting volatility’.
 Unfortunately, the volatility index (VIX) experienced one of the largest spikes in history which is what sent LJM spiraling.
-LJM wasn’t the only fund using this strategy, however, other ETF’s may have been more transparent about volatility shorting and are designed for short-term investors – not long term investors as LJM was.
+However, the LJM Fund wasn’t the only fund using this strategy, other ETF’s may have been more transparent about volatility shorting and are designed for short-term investors – not long term investors as LJM was.
 LJM was less than clear with investors about the nature of the investment strategy they would be utilizing.
 Nor were they transparent about the crash when it first happened as LJM apparently did not publish the fund’s net asset value on Monday (the day of the collapse), instead opting to wait until Tuesday at 3:40 pm to do so.

 LJM has been disconcertingly quiet since the crash.
 However, Founder and Chairman of the fund, Anthony Caine, issued the following statement: